IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``./asadmin $ASADMIN_OPTS create-jvm-options "\-Ddataverse.files.storage-driver-id=swift"``

 You also have the option to set a custom container name separator.
-It is initialized to ``_``, so you must first run the delete command:
+It is initialized to ``_``, but you can change it by running the create command:

-``./asadmin $ASADMIN_OPTS delete-jvm-options "\-Ddataverse.files.swift-folder-path-separator=_"``

-And then run the create command:

 ``./asadmin $ASADMIN_OPTS create-jvm-options "\-Ddataverse.files.swift-folder-path-separator=-"``